 Read More: 6 Different Ways to Workout for Free

 I know that many people think that they just need that morning coffee to get going.
 But why pay for it?
 You can make your own coffee at home — for a LOT less.
 Find flavored syrups or add-ins to create your own unique flavor combination.

 If you really MUST have your coffee, why not set up a gift card that you load at the beginning of each month.
 That will be your total allowance for the month.
 You’ll think twice before driving through to grab that cup of Joe on your way to work.

 OK.
 You are probably thinking – food?
 We need food!
 Yes.
 Yes, we do.
 However, how much food goes to waste by going bad before you can eat it?

 Make sure you always shop with a menu plan and a shopping list so that you purchase only what you need and can eat before it spoils.
 Smart planning is key to saving money here.

 This is really a continuation of Step 7 above.
-When you do not plan your meals out and have items on hand, you might run out to dinner rather than dining at home.
+When you do not plan your meals out and have items on hand, you might run out to dinner rather than dine at home.

 I am not saying that dinner out is something you should give up.
 Not at all.
 Just be wise when you go out to dinner.